1 9 5 8 – 1 9 6 4 (USA)

 This Warner Brothers series was so big that the studio had several clones of the show drawing big ratings for the networks well into the 1960s.

 On 77 Sunset Strip, former OSS officer and languages expert Stu Bailey (Efrem Zimbalist Jr.) and former undercover agent and non-practising attorney Jeff Spencer (Roger Smith) were the hip, swinging, martini-clutching private eyes that worked out of their office located at 77 Sunset Boulevard in Los Angeles.

-Their brand-new sports cars shared a driveway with a swinging nightspot called Dino’s, a rat pack type hangout that was an important source of trouble (and chicks) for the boys.
+Their brand-new sports cars shared a driveway with a swinging nightspot called Dino’s Lodge, a rat pack type hangout that was an important source of trouble (and chicks) for the boys.

 Other series regulars were Roscoe (Louis Quinn), the racetrack informant that liked to hang out with the guys, and Suzanne (Jaqueline Beer), the detective agency’s sexy French receptionist.

 Kookie had his own way of talking: “That chick’s the ginchiest”, “A dark Seven” (a bad week), “Let’s peel from this gig”, and piling on some Z’s” (sleeping).